shidel/FDI/README.md

 ### FDI Roadmap

-    Verify, sufficient disk space prior to install.
+    Verify the target drive has sufficient disk space prior to install.

-    Should, verify integrity of backup folder and zip backups.
+    Verify the target drive MBR is not blank.

     Maybe, add ability to install from floppy only sources.